sumergoconicio/library-manager-lite/README.md

 1. Prompt for a YouTube video or playlist URL
 2. Optionally prompt for a subfolder name to organize transcripts
 3. Download all available transcripts to the configured `yt_transcripts_folder`
+4. Convert VTT files to TXT format and delete the original VTT files
-4. Track downloaded videos in `catalog_folder/yt-transcribed.txt` to avoid duplicates
+5. Track downloaded videos in `catalog_folder/latest-transcript-archive.csv` to avoid duplicates

-Transcripts are saved in SRT format with filenames based on upload date and video title.
+Transcripts are saved with filenames based on upload date and video title.
+The system maintains a CSV archive of all downloaded transcripts with the following information:
+- Filename
+- YouTube URL
+- Date added

+This ensures that each video is only downloaded once, even across multiple sessions.
+The system checks both the filename and video ID to prevent duplicates.

+For playlists, each video is processed individually and tracked in the archive.

+---

+## Transcript Archive

+The `transcript_archive.py` module is responsible for managing the transcript archive.
+It uses a CSV file to keep track of downloaded transcripts and prevents duplicates by checking the filename and video ID.

 ---